aalmada/aalmada.github.io/_posts/2024-03-08-Measuring-dotnet-performance.md

 ## Comparing .NET Versions

 Understanding how the performance of a particular feature has evolved between two or more versions of .NET can be insightful.
-This comparison can be achieved by configuring multiple jobs, which can be done in two different ways.
+This comparison can be achieved by configuring multiple jobs.

 You can set up the configuration in the `Program.cs` file as follows: